phzh1984/-1-Medical-data-research-project-01--EEG-data-analysis/README.md

 This project aims to use machine learning algorithms to classify tinnitus data, select the best classifier, and apply it in the clinical detection of tinnitus.
 This study would help doctors improve the efficiency of tinnitus detection so that tinnitus patients could get faster and more effective treatment in the later stages.

 The goal of the tinnitus data analysis is to do a binary classification of whether a person is tinnitus or healthy based on their EEG data.
 During the experiment, different machine learning algorithms are used, and an optimal algorithm is selected for future classification prediction.
+For more details please refer to the uploaded PDF version of the project presentation slides.

-The experimental steps are as follows：
+The summary experimental steps are as follows：

 1. The original data is the raw EEG data that includes the EEG data of 33 tinnitus patients and 47 non-tinnitus patients.
 Python-MNE package is first used to extract and integrate the original data, including exploratory analysis and visualization (PCA and TSNE).
 The EEG connectivity data (correlation between two brain areas) is the final raw data used to do this binary classification in Julia.